-We are exposed to market risk related to changes in interest rates applicable to our investment portfolio of cash equivalents and short-term and longterm investments.
-As of March 31, 2022, our cash equivalents consisted primarily of money market funds, and our investments consisted of certificates of deposit and US Treasury available-for-sale securities.
+We are exposed to market risk related to changes in interest rates applicable to our investment portfolio of cash equivalents and short-term investments.
+As of March 31, 2023, our cash equivalents consisted primarily of money market funds, and our investments consisted of certificates of deposit available-for-sale securities.
 Our primary exposure to market risk is interest income sensitivity, which is affected by changes in the general level of U.S. interest rates.
-Should U.S. interest rates decline, interest income would be reduced in future periods for short- and long-term investments which mature and the proceeds of which are reinvested in similar instruments at lower interest rates.
-Additionally, the fair value of our shortterm and long-term investments is subject to change as a result of potential changes in market interest rates, including changes resulting from the impact of the COVID-19 pandemic.
+Should U.S. interest rates decline, interest income would be reduced in future periods for short-term investments which mature and the proceeds of which are reinvested in similar instruments at lower interest rates.
+Additionally, the fair value of our short-term investments is subject to change as a result of potential changes in market interest rates, including changes resulting from the impact of the COVID-19 pandemic.
 The potential change in fair value from interest-rate-sensitive instruments has been assessed on a hypothetical 100 basis point adverse movement across all maturities.
-As of March 31, 2022, we estimate that a hypothetical 100 basis point adverse movement would not result in a material impact on our financial position or results of operations or cash flows.
-As of March 31, 2022, we had no debt outstanding, besides short-term payables arising in the normal course of business, and are therefore not exposed to interest rate risk with respect to debt.
+As of March 31, 2023, we estimate that a hypothetical 100 basis point adverse movement would not result in a material impact on our financial position or results of operations or cash flows.
+As of March 31, 2023, we had no debt outstanding, besides short-term payables arising in the normal course of business, and are therefore not exposed to interest rate risk with respect to debt.